-Jennifer Solomon has 19 years of experience in marketing and public relations.
+Jennifer Solomon has more than 20 years of experience in marketing and public relations.
 Combining her desire to help companies grow their business and her professional expertise in public relations and marketing, she created Inspire PR & Marketing, a boutique public relations and marketing communications firm dedicated to assist small to mid-sized companies strengthen their business, reach new customers and increase brand awareness.
 In 2013, Jennifer founded North Phoenix Family magazine, an online community resource for families in the North Valley area of Phoenix, and served for five years as the publisher and editorial director.

 Prior to establishing Inspire PR & Marketing, she served as communications director for the Anthem Community Council, Inc., a non-profit government organization overseeing the community of Anthem.
 In this role, Jennifer was responsible for overseeing the departments communications and marketing initiatives, programs, campaigns, and services.
 In addition, she served as publisher and contributing writer for Freedom Way, Anthem’s community magazine.

 Prior to the Anthem Community Council, Jennifer worked for the League of California Cities, Orange County Division, where she developed and managed communication, public relations and marketing strategies, public information campaigns, media outreach, and event coordination.
 Jennifer launched her career at Rodheim Marketing Group, a full-service marketing, advertising and public relations agency located in Southern California.
 As an account executive, she was a key player in creating and implementing strategic marketing communications and public relations plans for clients in insurance, non-profit, sports, investment securities, construction, technology, real-estate, legal and hospitality industries.